gerenuks-2016/Parking_Lot/README.md

 * `tab` - tab your line to the right.
 Default in sublime is 4 spaces, you can customize your tab size to be 2 spaces or anything you like
 * `shift+tab` - tab your line to the left. (reverse tab)

+---

+## Tools and Resources

+* Download Sizeup for your Macbook so you can snap your screens into place